Skip to Content

 Clean Bird bath

 Bird baths can get very dirty, especially in the hot summer months.
-Use these instructions with just a few supplies to get yours sparkling clean in just minutes.
+Use these instructions and a few supplies to get your bird bath sparkling clean in just minutes.

 Active Time 10 minutes